yqyeoh/techpass-tenant-docs/docs/applications.md

 #### Q: What will happen if I ignore the review?

-A: If no reviewer has state any action, no change will be taken at the end of the review.
+A: Reminders will be sent half-way through the duration of the review if you have not completed your review.
+At the end of the review, if no reviewer has state any action, no change will be taken.
 We strongly recommend you to always review your users' access.

 #### Q: Why are some of the users not included in the review?